Rescue dog behaviour training!

 The right home for the right dog

 One day though, a very nice lady enquired about her.
 She fell in love with Abby and wanted to take her home.
-At the home check, we discovered she lived in a very well presented house.
-It was beautiful, but the thought of Abby dismantling her very expensive looking sofa filled us with dread.
-The lady considered what we said, but she was determined, so we let her go.
+At the home check, we discovered she lived in a particularly “well presented” house.
+She had gone to a lot of effort to make it just perfect, and it was beautiful.
+But the thought of Abby dismantling her very expensive looking sofa cushions filled us all with dread.
+The lady considered what we said, but she was determined, so we let her try.
 Abby settled right in.
 She showed no anxiety at all, nothing got dismantled, redecorated, or relocated.
 She was home.
 And thank goodness.
-Every home trial had taken it’s toll and we were considering whether it was fair to keep putting her through it.
+Every home trial had taken it’s toll and we were considering whether it was fair to keep putting her through that.
 The other families offered great homes to other dogs, they just weren’t right for Abby.

 rescue dog in training.
 Labrador with wrinkled face looking anxious on his bed